AI Playbooks Features Pricing Integrations Guides How-Tos

 Then duplicate this task for the last day of next month.

-This pattern keeps your team and clients scheduled without manual effort—month after month.
+This pattern keeps your team and clients scheduled month after month.

 If you toggled Autocomplete, the scheduler task will run at the exact time and date you scheduled, even if you don’t log in.

-Or, you can manually mark the scheduler as complete to test your prompt before using Autocomplete.
+Or, you can manually mark the scheduler as complete to test your prompt before enabling Autocomplete.

 Once triggered: